Informing the Food Transition

 • Data standardisation and interoperability to facilitate multi-model food footprinting.

-• Broad consumer surveys (n=1,000 per EU country) to identify opportunities for novel foods and diet shifts.
+• Consumer surveys to identify opportunities for novel foods and diet shifts.

 • Developing sector-specific regulatory standards for EFRAG disclosure in the food and beverages sector.

-• Develop and promote data sharing and transparency via SeaBOS, guiding nine of the largest seafood producers
+• Develop and promote data sharing and transparency.

 Objectives

-SO-1 Strengthen the incomplete foundations of food footprint data by filling key blindspots
+SO-1 Filling in the incomplete foundations of food footprint data by filling key blindspots

 SO-2 Locate and measure socio-economic trade-offs and synergies of a sustainable EU food transition